dchung117/norm-ai-takehome-fullstack/README.md

 export HOST_PORT=80
 ```

 If the script runs successfully, there should be no error messages.
-Also, the following message should appear in the terminal:
+Also, the image hash and the following message should appear in the terminal:

 ```
 Docker container '$CONTAINER_IMAGE' launched, mapped port $HOST_PORT to port 80.